main dishes mediterranean

 Variations

-• Chickpea Eggplant Stew with Coconut: Replace half the broth with coconut milk for a creamier, richer version inspired by North African cooking.
+• Chickpea Eggplant Stew with Coconut: Replace half the broth with coconut milk for a softer, rounder version.

-• Chickpea Eggplant Stew with Greens: Stir in 2 cups chopped spinach or kale in the last 5 minutes of cooking for extra nutrition.
+• Chickpea Eggplant Stew with Greens: Stir in 2 cups chopped spinach or kale in the last 5 minutes of cooking.

 • Spicy Chickpea Eggplant Stew: Add 1 tsp harissa paste or 1/2 tsp cayenne for more heat, and top with a swirl of tahini to balance.